joejenett/simply/_posts/2026-01-13-bad-apple-bad.md

   username: jenett
   id: 115889718219301798
 ---
+01/30/26-Update: Problem resolved.
+If you’ve experienced similar issues, get in touch and I'll point you to the solution I found.
+Thx.

 I find it hard to believe that Apple is programmatically nagging users to update to Tahoe (despite compatibility issues) <strong>without giving users the choice to say no</strong>.

 Some time ago, I learned the hard way that Tahoe won’t even boot on my 2020 iMac (Intel).
 And I can't get back the huge amount of time consumed in recovering my machine.
 Back then, I chose to do the update, but currently, many users with Automatic Updates turned on are learning the same lesson.